SeunMatt/request-validator/README.md

 }
 ```

-The request body can also be a plain JSON string or a POJO:
+The request body can also be a plain JSON string or a Plain Old Java Object (POJO):

 ```java
 @RestController